polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

         </p>
     </body>
 </html>
 ```

 Notice, if the node your expression is leading to has a value such as illustrated above, it will return that value
 instead of executing your node as a lambda object.

+All **[.oninit]** lambda objects found as children of your **[io.file.mixin]** invocation will be executed before
+any mixin logic is executed, allowing for you to create common initialisation logic, that runs once but is referenced
+in multiple mixin expressions.

 ### How to use [io.content.zip-stream]